Looking for a detailed explanation of Types of Engines?

 Classification of Engine-

-Engines are of mainly two types based on the where combustion takes place-
+Engines are of mainly two types based on where combustion takes place-

 Internal Combustion Engine-